salamium/database/README.md

 ```

 # Trait Extension
-In this [directory](src/Extension/) are extension written like trait for Repository.
+In this [directory](src/Extension/) are extension written like trait for your class whose must extend from [Repository](src/Repository.php).

 This extension support static data saved in database stored in cache.